 What repayments can I afford?

-Then, you can use these calculators to work out what your repayments will be, and options for shrinking your overall loan term by changing your repayment regularity or amount.
+To get started you can use our Repayment calculator to work out what your repayments will be, and options for shrinking your overall loan term by changing your repayment regularity or amount.

 Your borrowing capacity

 Westpac can give you a potential borrowing capacity letter which is valid for three months, It gives you an accurate estimate of what you can currently afford, taking into account:

 - Your annual income